 Provisional registration process for 2020

-Not all graduates will want, or be able, to work in an FiY1 post.
-New graduates can volunteer in other capacities, or wait to start their F1 post in August.
-Whatever they decide, their future training and progression will not be adversely impacted.
+Not all graduates will have been able to work as an FiY1.
+Some are volunteering in another capacity, others are waiting to start their F1 post in August.
+Whatever graduates decide, their future training and progression won’t be adversely affected.

 For more information about the Foundation Programme and FiY1 posts, visit the UKFPO's website.
 Read about our approach to provisional registration in our joint statement with the four UK governments, the Medical Schools Council and postgraduate deans.